-The Board of Directors convened 11 times during 2016.
-The average attendance at Board meetings was 100%.
-Besides the regular annual meeting topics during the financial year, key priorities in 2016 included long term strategy related topics, the restructuring program and the company reorganizations relating to the Group's transformation process and a new organizational structure planned for the year 2017.
+The Board of Directors convened 14 times during 2017.
+The average attendance at Board meetings was 98%.
+Besides the regular annual meeting topics during the financial year, key priorities in 2017 included long-term strategy related topics, the Group's transformation process and the organizational structure as well as the appointment of the new President & CEO and certain other members of the Group's leadership.